Back to standards

 Attention to Detail

-Training Tip:Look at the total noise level; the combination of music, crowd noise and kitched sounds.
+Training Tip:Look at the total noise level; the combination of music, crowd noise and kitchen sounds.
 The design acoustics should manage sound and allow for relaxed conversation.

 Cleanliness & Condition

 Training Tip:Wipe and inspect tables between each seating to ensure cleanliness and stability.
-Staff should comunicate any and all issues with any of the establishments assets.
+Staff should communicate any and all issues with any of the establishments assets.

 Cleanliness & Condition